mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Take decimal number and convert to proper name using the rules below.
 In sitelen pona, display the proper name in a cartouche using specific glyphs from the table above.
-- Take numeric proper name, remove any letter 'n', remove any letter 'e', remove any spaces, capitalize remaining letters, add #~ at the start to produce numeric abbreviation
+- Take numeric proper name, remove any letter 'n', remove any letter 'e', remove any spaces, capitalize remaining letters (optionally leave 'o' and 'k' as lower case, as these letters represent punctuation in numbers), add #~ at the start to produce numeric abbreviation

 Example: